01-edu/public/subjects/fishandchips/README.md

 Write a function called `FishAndChips()` that takes an `int` and returns a `string`.

-- If the number is divisible by 2, print `fish` followed by a newline `\n`.
+- If the number is divisible by 2, print `fish`.
-- If the number is divisible by 3, print `chips` followed by a newline `\n`.
+- If the number is divisible by 3, print `chips`.
-- If the number is divisible by 2 and 3, print `fish and chips` followed by a newline `\n`.
+- If the number is divisible by 2 and 3, print `fish and chips`.
-- If the number is negative return `error: number is negative` followed by a newline `\n`.
+- If the number is negative return `error: number is negative`.
-- If the number is non divisible return `error: non divisible` followed by a newline `\n`.
+- If the number is non divisible by 2 or 3 return `error: non divisible`.

 ### Expected function